-We study the regulation of one-way station based vehicle sharing systems through parking reservation policies.
-We measure the performance of these systems in terms of the total excess travel time of all users caused due to shortages of vehicles or parking spaces.
-We devise mathematical programming based bounds on the total excess travel time of vehicle sharing systems under any passive regulation (i.e., policies that do not include active relocation of vehicles) and in particular under any parking space reservation policy.
-These bounds are compared to the performance of several partial parking reservation policies, a parking space overbooking policy, as well as the complete parking reservation (CPR) policy and the no-reservation (NR) policy that were introduced in a previous paper.
-A detailed user behavior model for each policy is presented and a discrete event simulation is used to evaluate the performance of the system under various settings.
-The analysis of two case studies of real-world systems demonstrates that: (1) a significant improvement of what theoretically can be achieved is obtained by the CPR policy.
-(2) The performance of the proposed partial reservation policies monotonically improve as more reservations are required.
-(3) Parking space overbooking is not likely to be beneficial.
-In conclusion, our results reinforce the effectiveness of the CPR policy and suggest that parking space reservations should be used in practice, even if only a small share of the users are required to place reservations.
+We study the regulation of one-way station-based vehicle sharing systems through parking reservation policies.
+We measure the performance of these systems in terms of the total excess travel time of all users caused as a result of vehicle or parking space shortages.
+We devise mathematical programming based bounds on the total excess travel time of vehicle sharing systems under any passive regulation (i.e., policies that do not involve active vehicle relocation) and, in particular, under any parking space reservation policy.
+These bounds are compared to the performance of several partial parking reservation policies, a parking space overbooking policy and to the complete parking reservation (CPR) and no-reservation (NR) policies introduced in a previous paper.
+A detailed user behavior model for each policy is presented, and a discrete event simulation is used to evaluate the performance of the system under various settings.
+The analysis of two case studies of real-world systems shows the following: (1) a significant improvement of what can theoretically be achieved is obtained via the CPR policy; (2) the performances of the proposed partial reservation policies monotonically improve as more reservations are required; and (3) parking space overbooking is not likely to be beneficial.
+In conclusion, our results reinforce the effectiveness of the CPR policy and suggest that parking space reservations should be used in practice, even if only a small share of users are required to place reservations.